proegssilb/xenrelay-com/_posts/2017-01-26-comments-now-work.md

 functionality, their analytics could still be looking at my site.
 To those folks, I point out that Firebase Analytics doesn't work on the web (which is why I'm using Google Analytics), as does a fair bit of their more advanced functionality.

+**EDIT**: Comments can now be replied to in a tree, in addition to editing.